SashG91/TCM-Tianjin-Cycle-Meet/README.md

 ## Credits
-The Code Institute (CI) template was used to complete this project [Full template](https://github.com/Code-Institute-Org/gitpod-full-template)
+The Code Institute (CI) template was used to complete this project as linked here [Full template](https://github.com/Code-Institute-Org/gitpod-full-template)

 ### Code
 - To support the coding learnt through Code Institute online web tutorials from w3Schools was used [w3Schools](https://www.w3schools.com/)